Oluwatunmise116/Object-Detection/README.md

 Make sure `yolo26n.pt` exists in the same folder as `detect.py`, or update the model path in the code.

 ### Slow performance
-On Raspberry Pi 4, performance depends on:
+On Raspberry Pi, performance depends on:
 - model size
 - input resolution
 - camera resolution